Malguénac

 Malguénac ([malɡenak]; Malgeneg) is a commune in the Morbihan department of Brittany in north-western France.

 Geography

 The village centre is located 6 km west of Pontivy, 44 km northeast of Lorient and 52 km northwest of Vannes.
 Malguénac is border by Cléguérec to the north, by Séglien to the west, by Guern to the south and by Pontivy and Le Sourn to the east.
 Apart from the village centre, there are many hamlets in the commune.
 Historically, Malguénac belongs to Vannetais.

 Demographics

 Inhabitants of Malguénac are called in French Malguénacois.
 After having declined for a long time, the population of the municipality has been increasing steadily since 1975.

 Map

 History

-An epidemic of plague occasioned several deaths between March and October 1598 in the parish.
+An epidemic of plague caused several deaths between March and October 1598 in the parish.